nw4466tu/Active-Directory-Configurations/README.md

 <img src="https://i.imgur.com/c7LaN48.png" height="80%" width="80%" alt="Configuration Steps"/>
 </p>
 <p>
-Creating users can be done manually or through the use of a script.
-For this lab, I will be using a PowerShell script.
-The PowerShell script can be found <a href="https://github.com/AsiaPonder001/BunchofUsers/blob/main/README.md?plain=1)"> here. </a> On the domain controller, open PowerShell ISE as an administrator (and make sure you are logged in with an admin account on the domain controller).
+The process of creating user accounts can be accomplished manually or via the utilization of a script.
+In the context of this lab, a PowerShell script wil be employed for this purpose <a href="https://github.com/AsiaPonder001/BunchofUsers/blob/main/README.md?plain=1)"> here. </a> On the domain controller, open PowerShell ISE as an administrator (and make sure you are logged in with an admin account on the domain controller).
 Create a new file and paste the script into ISE console.
 Run the script and observe the accounts being created.
 </p>
 <br />